+Top 10 Chinese Kung Fu Styles | China Whisper

 Top 10 Chinese Kung Fu Styles

-Kung Fu is one of the most well-known traditional Chinese cultures.
+Kung Fu (or Wushu) is one of the most well-known traditional Chinese cultures.
 It was first introduced abroad by Chinese-American Kung Fu master Bruce Lee.
 His Kung Fu movies made Chinese Kung Fu sweep across the world.
-Kung Fu has many systems and styles such as Shaolin Temple and Tai Chi and below are top 10 famous Chinese Kung Fu styles.
+Kung Fu has many systems and styles such as Shaolin Temple and Tai Chi.
+Below are top 10 most famous Chinese Kung Fu styles.

 1. Shaolin Kung Fu 少林功夫

 Shaolin Kung Fu is well known both at home and abroad.
 It originated from the Shaolin Temple on Mount Songshan, Dengfeng County, Henan Province.

-It integates the wisdom of Zen Buddhism into Chinese Kungfu and formed various kinds of sub-styles.
-The monks Its basic skills mainly include tumbling, jumping, rolling and others.
+It integrates the wisdom of Zen Buddhism into Chinese Kungfu and formed various kinds of sub-styles.
+Its basic skills mainly include tumbling, jumping, rolling and others.
 In recent years westerners are becoming more and more interested in learning it.

 2. Tai Chi Quan 太极拳

 Tai Chi only has a history of several hundred years, yet it has been practiced widely by the public in many parts of China.
+When you visit any park in the early morning anywhere in China, you can find old people practicing Taichi.

-Tai Chi absorbs the advantages of different marital arts, integrates Yin-yang theory traditional Chinese medicine and other ideas, creating a set of marital art.
+Tai Chi absorbs the advantages of different marital arts, integrating Yin and Yang theory, traditional Chinese medicine and other ideas, creating a set of marital art.
 Practicers move their bodies slowly and gently to develop one’s internal power.

 3. Wing Chun Quan 咏春拳

 Wing Chun is one of the strongest, most direct Kung fu styles.
-Wing Chun originated in the early 1700s at the Shaolin Temple and was then was widely spread by Bruce Lee’s Wing Chun teacher, Yip Man.
+Wing Chun was originated in the early 1700s at the Shaolin Temple and was then was widely spread by Bruce Lee’s Wing Chun teacher, Yip Man.

 The main principle of Wing Chun is “simplicity.”
 The less complex the techniques are, the more effective they will become.

 4. Baguazhang 八卦掌

 Baguazhang is a soft and internal style martial art.
-The creation of Baguazhang, as a formalized martial art, is credited to Dong Haichuan during the early 19th century.
+The creation of Baguazhang, as a formalized martial art, is credited to Dong Haichuan in the early 19th century.

 Baguazhang attaches importance to the interplay between mind and outside movements and is often characterized by slow and flowing movements.

 5. Xing Yi Quan 形意拳

 Xingyiquan is one of the oldest Internal Martial Arts styles, the other two are Tai Chi and Baguangzhang.

 Xingyiquan pays more attention on internal power, with loose movements but clear intention.
-It features aggressive movements, eplosive power and unpredictable fighting skills.
+It features aggressive movements, explosive power and unpredictable fighting skills.

 6. Choy Lai Fut 蔡李佛

 Choy Li Fut is a kind of Chinese martial art founded by Chen Heng from Guangdong province in the 1830s.

 The system compromises the merits of different martial arts techniques, forming his own Kung Fu style.
 Choy Li Fut stresses on relaxed, internal power instead of muscular force.

 7. Bajiquan 八极拳

-Bajiquan originated Hui Minority Kung Fu of the Cangzhou county, HeiBei province.
-Contrary to Tai Chi, Bajiquan features explosive, short-range power techniques, and is closely related with the military system.
-Many bodyguards who protect politicians practise Bajiquan.
+Bajiquan was originated Hui Minority Kung Fu of the Cangzhou county, HeiBei province.

+Contrary to Tai Chi, Bajiquan is a powerful Kung fu styple featuring explosive, short-range power techniques, and is closely related with the military system.
+Many bodyguards who protect politicians practice Bajiquan.

 8. Praying Mantis 北螳螂拳